Plumsail/documents-docs/source/user-guide/processes/test-template.rst

-Test the template with your data
+Test template with your data
 ================================

 Once you `created a new process <create-process.html>`_ and configured a template you can test it with your data.
 Just click the "Test template" button in the left bottom corner of the "Configure template" step: